A Weak Overdamped Limit Theorem for Langevin Processes: Introduction

 The literature on diffusion approximations is very rich; we refer for instance to Stuart-Pavliotis in~\cite{PS} for a recent pedagogical overview of related issues.
 Historically, a possible chain of seminal references is given by Stratonovich in~\cite{STR}, Khas'minskii in~\cite{KHAS}, Papanicolaou-Varadhan in~\cite{PV}, as well as Papanicolaou-Kohler in~\cite{PK}; complemented with the more modern viewpoint of Ethier-Kurtz in~\cite{EK}, Chapter~$12$ "Random evolutions".

 In the present case, the momentum variable is averaged out with the diffusion approximation, so that the problem may be labeled as ``diffusion approximation with averaging''.
 Broadly speaking, the problem can be approached using strong or weak convergence techniques.
 For an example of the strong convergence approach, the results in~\cite{SS} rely on estimating the dynamics of $Q^\eps_t$ and its limit using a Gronwall argument; this approach requires the Lipschitz continuity of $\nabla V_\eps$ uniformly in $\eps$.
+Similar strong convergence results for more advanced models (infinite dimensional, inhomogeneous in space) can be found for instance in~\cite{Cerrai_Freidlin_06,hmvw15}.

 On the other hand, weak convergence results rely on the so-called "perturbed" test function or "corrector" approach, that have been developed since Panicolaou-Stroock-Varadhan in~\cite{CP}.
 The case of the overdamped limit~\eqref{eq:langevinSDE} is not directly covered by these results.
 Indeed, the correctors are not bounded in the present case, due to the fact that the state space of the momentum variable is not compact.

 In a series of papers~\cite{PV1, PV2, PV3}, Pardoux-Veretennikov extend the classical diffusion approximation with averaging to the non-compact state space case.
 In the latter setting however, the slow variable has a dynamics independent of the fast one, which is not the case in the Langevin case~\eqref{eq:langevinSDE}.